The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: METHODS

+Additionally, we liked and bookmarked posts displaying the Pin of Shame so that the platforms' feed recommendations could further assist our data collection.
+Following this strategy, we observed additional instances of Pin of Shame in our study accounts' news feeds.

 Based on our review of the posts we collected, we identified 239 individuals as potential interview candidates.
 For each of these individuals, we documented their account details.
 Additionally, the post where they deployed the Pin of Shame, its description, pinned comment, and replies to that comment were collected.
-Next, we contacted these candidates.
-Specifically, we contacted candidates identified on Instagram using the site's direct message feature.
-However, we could contact only those candidates on YouTube who had publicly listed their email-address on their channel profile via emailing them.
+Next, we contacted candidates identified on Instagram using the site's direct message feature.
+On YouTube, we contacted candidates who had publicly listed their email-address on their channel profile by emailing them.
 During the interview recruitment phase, we also employed snowball sampling, with prior participants recommending other potential candidates.